King quail: Taxonomy

 The species has had a complex taxonomic history, being classified into the genus Coturnix, then Synoicus, then Excalfactoria.
-Phylogenetic evidence supports it belonging in an expanded Synoicus that, alongside the blue quail (S. adansonii) also includes the Snow Mountains quail (S. monorthonyx) and brown quail (S. ypsilophorus).
+Phylogenetic evidence supports it belonging in an expanded Synoicus that, alongside the blue quail (S. adansonii) also includes the Snow Mountain quail (S. monorthonyx) and brown quail (S. ypsilophorus).

-The subspecies victoriae was formerly named australis (Gould, 1865), but the reclassification of the species into Synoicus caused this designation to be preoccupied by the Australian subspecies of the brown quail (S. y. australis), leading to the epithet being changed to victoriae (Mathews, 1912).
+The subspecies S. c. victoriae was formerly named C. s. australis (Gould, 1865), but the reclassification of the species into Synoicus caused this designation to be preoccupied by the Australian subspecies of the brown quail (S. y. australis), leading to the epithet being changed to victoriae (Mathews, 1912).

 Reproduction

-The males will fight for the right to mate with the females.
-The winner will then breed every female.
+The males fight for the right to mate with the females.
+The winner then breeds every female.
 Females can then develop and lay an egg within one to two days of being bred.
-They will either build a nest or lay anywhere on the ground.
+They either build a nest first or lay eggs on the ground.
 Females usually only go broody when they have collected an ideal clutch size.
-Clutch size varies anywhere from 5 to 13 eggs.
-Before incubation starts all the eggs composing the clutch will be laid.
-In captivity, the ideal number of eggs in a clutch is 6 to 8.
+Clutch size varies from five to 13 eggs.
+Before incubation starts, all the eggs composing the clutch will have been laid.
+In captivity, the ideal number of eggs in a clutch is six to eight.
 The chicks hatch after about 16 days.